Hampstead Cricket Club

 Hampstead Cricket Club is a cricket club in London.
 The team was formed in 1865, and have played their home games at Lymington Road in West Hampstead since 1877.
+They were forced to relocate from their previous home due to the construction of Priory Road.
 The men's 1st XI play in the Middlesex Premier League which they have won twice, most recently in 2015.The men's 2nd XI have also won twice, most recently in 2022 and the men's 3rd XI have won 4 times.